• Skip to main content

 • More related articles….

-Air Canada Carry-On Size & Weight Limits
+Air Canada Carry-On Policy

 Air Canada allows one carry-on bag and one personal item onboard at no charge.
 They refer to the carry-on bag as a ”standard article” and the personal item as a “personal article”.